 graduated from the University of Minnesota with degrees in International Relations, Sports Administration and Theatre Arts.
 She has been documenting the Shakespeare Authorship Question for over two decades.
 She is also the co-founder of 1604 Productions; specializing in Shakespeare Authorship research & development and film production (1604Films).
 She provided script-consulting services on the motion picture Anonymous (Columbia Pictures, 2010 ) and produced & directed a 85-minute documentary film on the Shakespeare Authorship Question entitled Last Will. & Testament (First Folio Pictures, 2011).

-is Visiting Fellow in the School of English at the University of Sussex and a lecturer in Creative and Life Writing at Goldsmiths, University of London and a founder member of the International Marlowe Shakespeare Society.
+is a lecturer in Creative and Life Writing at Goldsmiths, University of London and a founder member of the International Marlowe Shakespeare Society.
 Critically acclaimed debut novel The Marlowe Papers (Sceptre 2012 UK, St Martin’s Press 2013 US) was winner of the Desmond Elliott Prize 2013, joint winner of the Authors' Club Best First Novel Award 2013, and long listed for the Women’s Prize for Fiction 2013.
-Her PhD in English Literature was first in the UK on the Shakespeare Authorship Question; her academic articles on early modern literary biography relating to Christopher Marlowe and William Shakespeare have been published in Rethinking History, the Journal of Early Modern Studies, Digital Scholarship in the Humanities, Critical Survey, Notes and Queries, and Christopher Marlowe the Craftsman (Ashgate 2010).
-Twice joint winner of the Calvin & Rose G Hoffman prize for a distinguished work on Christopher Marlowe (2011, 2014), she is also author of the growing authorship question compendium Shakespeare: The Evidence.
+Her PhD in English Literature was first in the UK on the Shakespeare Authorship Question; her academic articles on early modern literary biography and authorship attribution studies have been published in Rethinking History, the Journal of Early Modern Studies, Digital Scholarship in the Humanities, Critical Survey, Notes and Queries, and Christopher Marlowe the Craftsman (Ashgate 2010).
+Three times joint winner of the Calvin & Rose G Hoffman prize for a distinguished work on Christopher Marlowe (2011, 2014, 2018), she is also author of the growing authorship question compendium Shakespeare: The Evidence.

 Through our circle of Associates we endeavour to develop and